 2. Choose the right clothing

 A wetsuit made from neoprene protects your body from cold temperatures.
-Just ensure that it's flexible enough for you to swim in.
+Just ensure that it’s flexible enough for you to swim in.
 Additionally, look for material that’s between 4 to 6 cm thick as this will help to maintain your body temperature.
 It’s a good idea to use a brightly coloured silicone swim hat to keep you visible in the water.
 Some other things to use are a swim tow float for extra protection in the water if you get cramp, goggles for improved vision in the water, and boots/wetsuit socks and gloves to protect your hands and feet from cold temperatures and injuries as you enter and exit the water.
+For after your swim, we highly recommend a highly absorbent changing poncho, such as the Vivida Poncho Towel Robes.
+These allow you to change out of your neoprene easily without having to find a private place behind a bush or car door.
+They also dry you off to get your warm quickly, after that cold plunge.

 3. Always warm up beforehand